 Microsoft might be unable to provide technical support if you use an unsupported feature or use a feature in an unsupported or undocumented manner.

 If you deployed SQL Server on a virtual machine in Azure, the support policies for Azure apply when you troubleshoot problems.
 You can review the Azure support policy here.
 Also, see the Azure policies for endorsed distributions and support.

 If you deploy SQL Server on other cloud solutions or platforms, check with the cloud solution provider about their specific policies that govern production or commercial support.

 Product life cycle

 SQL Server follows the fixed life cycle policy for obtaining support and updates.
 See the Microsoft Lifecycle Policy webpage for the life cycle and stage (mainstream, extended, and out-of-support) for each product version.

-Starting with SQL Server 2017, no Service Packs will be released.
+No service packs will be released starting from SQL Server 2017.
 For more information, see SQL Server Service Packs are discontinued starting from SQL Server 2017.

-For releases starting with SQL Server 2017, we recommend that you apply the latest Cumulative Update (or one released in the last one year) for the corresponding release.
-The support team might require you to apply a specific Cumulative Update that addresses a specific problem when troubleshooting an issue.
+For releases that start at SQL Server 2017, we recommend that you apply the latest cumulative update (or a CU that was released during the past year) for the corresponding release.
+The support team might require you to apply a specific CU that addresses a specific problem when you troubleshoot an issue.

 Operating systems follow their own life cycles.
 Contact the system vendor about the applicable life cycle timeframe and supported versions.